 NBC’s Olympics ratings are terrible.
-That doesn’t mean the games are dying.
+That doesn’t mean the Games are dying.

-NBC — which has broadcast every Olympics since 2000 and will do so until at least 2032 — knew it was facing strong head wind coming into these games.
+NBC — which has broadcast every Olympics since 2000 and will do so until at least 2032 — knew it was facing strong head wind coming into these Games.
 The 13-hour time zone difference between Beijing and the eastern United States meant most events would be as much as a half-day old by the time they aired in prime time.
 Another competition so close to the pandemic-delayed Summer Games in Tokyo in July might give viewers Olympics fatigue.
 And some worried that public health restrictions would sap some of the color from telecasts.

 There’s also the long shadow hanging over the host country, China, given its record of human rights abuses, its threats to invade Taiwan, and its lack of cooperation in international efforts to investigate the coronavirus’s origins.
 Even some Olympians are participating in boycott campaigns.